ThisIsanAlt/hypixel-py/README.md

 # hypixel-py
-Python wrapper for the Hypixel API
+Python wrapper for the Hypixel API.